-The COVID-19 pandemic has transformed the way drinkers purchase and consume wine.
+The pandemic has transformed the way drinkers purchase and consume wine.
 Trips to the wine country and the store are out; clicking for wine is in.
 Americans ordered approximately 8.39 million cases of wine, worth $3.7 billion, in 2020, a 27% increase year-over-year, according to a 2021 report by Sovos ShipCompliant.

 That trend is expected to continue, and sustainably minded businesses like Wine + Peace are attempting to meet that need by delivering greener alternatives, from vineyard to shipping insert.
 “We actually began putting the company together in 2018, reaching out to winemakers about creating an Etsy-style marketplace of responsibly produced American wines,” says founder Sam Decker.
 “We had a dream team on board, including David Adelsheim, Cathy Corion, Steve Matthiasson, Sashi Moorman and Martha Stoumen, all small-scale makers of incredible, sustainably made wine from socially progressive makers.
 It allows customers to buy wine that reflects their values, without leaving their houses or having to research individual labels.”

 Then, just as the company was getting ready to do a soft launch, the pandemic hit.
 It proceeded with a soft launch and by mid-December 2020 went full-tilt.
 Wine + Peace is partnering with Wineshipping, and Decker says the “vast majority of packaging is composed of 100% recycled materials—no Styrofoam, period.
 Their warehouses for storing wine are also eco-friendly, with low-consumption lighting and passive cooling.
 They offset the carbon footprint of all shipping through a range of renewable energy and carbon reduction projects.”